-TCAC's Police Accountability Committee demands community control of the police NOW.
+TCAC's Police Crimes Committee demands community control of the police NOW.
 We speak on the issues of police violence, racial profiling, and police brutality in Tallahassee.
 There is no denying that a problem exists.

 We saw it when Tallahassee Police Department (TPD) Officer Terry Mahan tasered 61 year old Viola Young in the back.
 We saw it again in 2014 and 2016 when Tallahassee Police Department was exposed by the American Civil Liberties Union, the Center for Human Rights and Privacy, and USA Today for racial profiling through phone trackers called “Stingray” operations used mostly on Black Southside community members.
 And, we saw it again in the brutal murder of Mychael Johnson and Tony McDade by TPD Officers in the early months of 2020.